robinsmith-source/sdi/docs/chapters/03-working-with-terraform.md

 }
 ```

-Now, after running `terraform apply`, Terraform will display the values of these outputs in your terminal.
+After running `terraform apply`, Terraform will display the values of these outputs in your terminal.

-After applying, you'll see output like:
+After applying, you'll see output similar to this:

 ```sh
 terraform apply